 Welcome to our Keeping Children Safe page, please see below for more information.

 The class teachers are your first point of contact if you have any concerns at all about your child’s emotional well-being.
 No concern is too small.
 We want to work in close partnership with you to support every aspect of your child’s well-being and happiness.
 The class teachers keep a close eye on each child in their class and support them in learning to express feelings appropriately and solve problems in a positive, constructive manner.
-The teaching assistants and lunchtime supervisors also support the children by listening, reassuring and supporting them throughout the school day.
+The teaching assistants also support the children by listening, reassuring and supporting them throughout the school day.

 For all absences the school requires notification by letter or phone call and we ask that you contact the school office on the morning of the first day of absence.
 If your child is unwell and suffers from sickness or diarrhoea, please give them 48 hours in which to recover as recommended by the Dorset County Medical Officers.
 Absences not covered by a telephone call or a letter will be recorded as ‘unauthorised’.